Last updated on

 How to Make No Bake Black Forest Cheesecake

-FIRST STEP: Remove the plastic cover for the pre-made Oreo pie crust and set it aside.
+FIRST STEP: Remove the plastic cover for the pre-made chocolate crust and set it aside.

-SECOND STEP: In a large mixing bowl, using a handheld mixer on medium speed, beat the cream cheese and granulated sugar for 1 minute or until light and fluffy.
+SECOND STEP: In a large bowl using an electric mixer on medium speed, beat the cream cheese and granulated sugar for 1 minute or until light and fluffy.

 THIRD STEP: Add the sour cream and vanilla extract.
 Beat for an additional 30 seconds until all the ingredients are fully incorporated.

-FOURTH STEP: Transfer half of the cream cheese mixture to another large mixing bowl.
+FOURTH STEP: Transfer half of the cheesecake batter to another large mixing bowl.
 Set both bowls aside.

 FIFTH STEP: Add the chopped semi-sweet baking bar to a small microwave-safe bowl and heat for 1 minute at 60% power.
 Stir, then heat again for another 30 seconds to 1 minute at 60% power.
 Stir until smooth.